The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation function on stellar mass and luminosity at 0.5<z<1.1: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the crucial contribution of the ESO staff for the management of service observations.
-In particular, we are deeply grateful to M. Hilker for his constant help and support of this program.
-Italian participation to VIPERS has been funded by INAF through PRIN 2008 and 2010 programs.
+In particular, we are deeply grateful to M. Hilker for his constant help and support of this programme.
+Italian participation in VIPERS has been funded by INAF through PRIN 2008 and 2010 programmes.
 LG and BRG acknowledge support of the European Research Council through the Darklight ERC Advanced Research Grant (\# 291521).
 OLF acknowledges support of the European Research Council through the EARLY ERC Advanced Research Grant (\# 268107).
 AP, KM, and JK have been supported by the National Science Centre (grants UMO-2012/07/B/ST9/04425 and UMO-2013/09/D/ST9/04030), the Polish-Swiss Astro Project (co-financed by a grant from Switzerland, through the Swiss Contribution to the enlarged European Union).
 KM was supported by the Strategic Young Researcher Overseas Visits Program for Accelerating Brain Circulation No. R2405.
-RT acknowledge financial support from the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement n.
+RT acknowledges financial support from the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement n.
 202686.
-MM, EB, FM and LM acknowledge the support from grants ASI-INAF I/023/12/0 and PRIN MIUR 2010-2011.
+MM, EB, FM, and LM acknowledge the support from grants ASI-INAF I/023/12/0 and PRIN MIUR 2010-2011.
 LM also acknowledges financial support from PRIN INAF 2012.
 Research conducted within the scope of the HECOLS International Associated Laboratory, supported in part by the Polish NCN grant DEC-2013/08/M/ST9/00664.
+We thank Hong Guo for kindly providing the data of their paper for comparison.